mlswg/mls-architecture/draft-ietf-mls-architecture.md

 emitted credentials might be compromised.

 > **RECOMMENDATION:**
-> Using HSMs to store the root signature keys to limit the ability of an
+> Use HSMs to store the root signature keys to limit the ability of an
 > adversary with no physical access to extract the top-level signature key.

 #### Authentication compromise: Ghost users and impersonations